What is a good SAT score? What is a good ACT score? – Introduction

 What are some top schools that do require them?

 Some things, however, are too good to be true.
 Not every top school is test-blind or test-optional.

 Yes, there are MIT SAT requirements.
 There is no minimum score for the MIT SAT requirements, but you should shoot for the top of the top.
 MIT admissions is very competitive, and a good SAT score can only help your application.

 There are FSU ACT requirements, as with all other public universities in Florida.
 And like many other institutions, the FSU ACT requirements have no minimum score.

-Georgetown also requires SAT or ACT scores, although students without access to testing can contact their college admissions office.
+Georgetown also requires SAT or ACT scores, although students without access to testing can contact their admissions office.